echeran/smile-of-murugan/webbook/chapter04.md

 meaning liter.
 "The song of the mountains", narrates the story of premarital love among the people living in the hilly regions.
-It is the love-poem *par excellence*, ascribed to the great Kapilar (also called *Peruňkuriñci*, "The large mountain song").
+It is the love-poem *par excellence*, ascribed to the great Kapilar (also called *Peruñkuriñci*, "The large mountain song").
 The story preserved in the colophon accompanying the commentary says that it was composed for the instruction of an Aryan king, called Pirakattaṉ, cf. Skt. *bṛhat* "great".
-This story and the fact that the poem contains a catalogue of 99 flowers typical for the *kuṟiňci* region, appear to substantiate the suggestion that the poem was composed as a "model".[^pattupattu] This is roughly the content of the lay: A chieftain of the hill-tribe falls in love at first sight with a fair maiden.
+This story and the fact that the poem contains a catalogue of 99 flowers typical for the *kuṟiñci* region, appear to substantiate the suggestion that the poem was composed as a "model".[^pattupattu] This is roughly the content of the lay: A chieftain of the hill-tribe falls in love at first sight with a fair maiden.
 The